News

 IDAHO – Ban throughout pregnancy

-Idaho’s trigger law and the state’s civil ban on abortion at around six weeks have taken effect following an August decision from the Idaho Supreme Court.
+Idaho’s trigger law and another six-week ban with a civil enforcement mechanism took effect following an August 2022 decision from the Idaho Supreme Court.

 Exceptions: The trigger ban outlaws abortion at all stages of pregnancy with exceptions for incest and rape reported to law enforcement or when “necessary to prevent the death of the pregnant woman,” though not to prevent potential self-harm.

-Penalties: “Under the trigger law, the person performing the abortion could face a felony prosecution punishable by up to five years in prison,” according to the Associated Press.
-Doctors could lose their licenses for performing illegal abortions.
+Penalties: Committing an abortion can result in a felony punishable by up to five years in prison.
+Doctors can lose their licenses for committing illegal abortions.

-Pro-death Biden regime: The Biden administration has sued to block the pro-life law, alleging that the narrow life-of-the-mother exception conflicts with federal requirements
+Pro-death Biden regime: The Biden administration sued to block the pro-life law in 2022, alleging that the narrow life-of-the-mother exception conflicts with federal requirements.
+A federal judge ruled in August 2022 that Idaho must allow broader exceptions for medical emergencies that allegedly pose serious risks to a woman’s health.

-In January 2023, the Idaho Supreme Court upheld the state’s abortion bans and ruled the state constitution does not protect abortion.
+In January 2023, the Idaho Supreme Court upheld the state’s abortion bans and ruled that the Idaho Constitution does not protect any “right” to abortion.

-On August 5, Indiana enacted a law, S.B.
-1, banning abortion throughout pregnancy with some exceptions.
-It took effect September 15, but an Owen County judge temporarily blocked it on September 22 as litigation continues.
-The Indiana Supreme Court has declined to reinstate the law for now before a hearing scheduled in January.
+On August 5, 2022, Indiana enacted a law, Senate Bill 1, that bans abortion throughout pregnancy with some exceptions.
+It took effect on September 15, but an Owen County judge temporarily blocked it on September 22.

 Exceptions: For rape and incest up to 10 weeks, fatal fetal anomalies up to 20 weeks, and when a medical condition “necessitates an abortion to prevent death or a serious risk of substantial and irreversible physical impairment of a major bodily function,” excluding mental conditions, or when “necessary to save the pregnant woman’s life.”

 The notably broad rape and incest exceptions allow abortions only with certification by the abortionist.
-An earlier version of the bill required an affidavit.
+An earlier version of the law required an affidavit.

 Penalties: Level 5 felony charges and between one to six years in prison, fines of up to $10,000, and loss of medical license.